 - Nintendo DS (NDS): Diamond, Pearl, and Platinum; HeartGold and SoulSilver; Black and White; Black and White 2

-- A ROM
+- A ROM of the game.

-Which Emulator Should You Use?
+Which Emulator Should You Use for Pokémon?

 The answer to this question depends on which console you’re looking to emulate, so let’s look at them separately.

-Much like with the GBC, the GBA has really one standout emulator: My Boy!
-This emulator is almost identical to My OldBoy! except that it plays GBA games instead.
+Much like with the GB/GBC, the GBA has really one standout emulator: My Boy!
+This emulator from the same developer is almost identical to My OldBoy!, except that it plays GBA games instead.

 Like most emulators, it supports custom save states and cheat codes, but there’s no fast-forwarding.
 For playing games at normal speed, though, it gets the job done.

-How Do You Get ROMs?
+How Do You Get Old Pokémon Game ROMs?

-Which Pokemon Games Are You Playing?
+Which Pokémon Games Will You Play?